HMS Topaze (1858)

-The voyage to Easter Island in 1868 saw the crew remove the two moai Hoa Hakananai'a and Moai Hava and ship them to Britain.
+In 1868 HMS Topaze voyaged to from Callao to Easter Island first sighting the island on 31 October before anchoring off Hanga Roa.
+The visit saw the crew remove the two moai Hoa Hakananai'a and Moai Hava and ship them to Britain.
 Hoa Hakananai'a was found in November 1868 by officers and crew from the Topaze.
 When first seen, it was buried up to about half its height or even more.
 It was dug out, dragged down on a sledge, and rafted out to the ship.
+HMS Topaze departed from the island at 5pm 7 November heading for Valparaíso.

 Commodore Richard Ashmore Powell, captain of the Topaze, wrote to the British Admiralty offering the statues as a gift.
 Topaze arrived in Plymouth, England, on 16 August 1869.
 The Admiralty offered the moai to Queen Victoria, who proposed that they should be given to the British Museum.

 The ship is notable for an incident when Agnes Weston came on board to plead the cause of Temperance; as she recalled in her memoir:

 The Captain of H.M.S.
 Topaze invited me on board, and the men were mustered on the main deck; they listened very attentively.
 When I had finished speaking I asked the Captain, "Whether any men that wished it might join the Royal Naval Temperance Society?"
 He gave a cordial assent, and my eyes roved round to see on what place I could put the pledge-book.
 I saw what I thought to be a bread tub standing not far off.
 "Could I have that bread tub?"
 I asked; "it would make a nice little table turned over."
 I saw the Captain smile and tug at his moustache, and the men seemed on the brink of bursting into laughter.
 "Yes," he answered, "anything that we have is at your command.
 Here, men, a couple of hands roll over that grog-tub."

 Topaze was sold on 14 February 1884 and broken up at Charlton.